 A burr grinder is undoubtedly the best way to get a consistent grind size.

-That said, not having a proper coffee grinder shouldn’t stop you from enjoying your morning cup.
+Not having a proper coffee grinder shouldn’t stop you from enjoying your morning cup.

-Although using a food processor doesn’t guarantee a uniform grind, you can still get a good outcome if you follow the steps and tips discussed above.
+Although a food processor doesn’t guarantee a uniform grind, you can still get a good outcome if you follow the steps and tips discussed above.